India client case studies in 2023

 Bank account opening

-Healy Consultants and our Client agreed to open the Indian bank account with an international bank in India.
-Our Client decided a Standard Chartered Bank account was suitable and convenient option as no travel or complicated attestations were required.
-Healy Consultants liaised with SCB India and provided our Client the bank account opening forms, a detailed signing guideline and prepared board resolutions and declarations for the signature of the UBO.
-Once all documents were correctly signed, certified and approved by Healy Consultants via email, our Client couriered originals directly to SCB in India.
+Healy Consultants and our Client agreed to open the Indian bank account with the Indian branch of an international bank in India.
+Our Client decided a bank account with the international bank was suitable and convenient option as no travel or complicated attestations were required.
+Healy Consultants liaised with the bank officer and provided our Client the bank account opening forms, a detailed signing guideline and prepared board resolutions and declarations for signature.
+Once all documents were correctly signed, certified and approved by Healy Consultants via email, our Client couriered originals directly to the bank in India.

-The corporate bank account was approved within 4 weeks, and in an additional 3 weeks SCB India couriered the internet banking token and password to our Client in Cyprus.
-Upon receipt of the banking kit, each of the individual shareholders of the Indian company were required to transfer their contribution of the share capital from their personal bank accounts to the new SCB bank account.
-Once this was completed, within 2 weeks SCB issued a Foreign Inward Remittance Certificate (FIRC) for the Reserve Bank of India (RBI) confirming payment of share capital.
+The corporate bank account was approved within 4 weeks, and in an additional 3 weeks the bank in India couriered the internet banking token and password to our Client in Cyprus.
+Upon receipt of the banking kit, each of the individual shareholders of the Indian company were required to transfer their contribution of the share capital from their personal bank accounts to the new bank account.
+Once this was completed, within 2 weeks the bank issued a Foreign Inward Remittance Certificate (FIRC) for the Reserve Bank of India (RBI) confirming payment of share capital.

-To complete the engagement, Healy Consultants couriered a company kit to our client including the original certificate of incorporation, Memorandum and Articles of Association, PAN card and original share capital payment certificate from SCB.
+To complete the engagement, Healy Consultants couriered a company kit to our Client including the original certificate of incorporation, Memorandum and Articles of Association, PAN card and original share capital payment certificate from then bank.

 For more information on this project, you may contact Kunal Fabiani (firstname.lastname@example.org)